• Skip to primary navigation

 Veggies:

-I'd like to make this a complete one-dish meal, can I add veggies?
+I'd like to make this a complete one-dish meal, can I add veggies to this one-pan Amish chicken and rice dinner?

 Yes, that is another option.
 Broccoli goes great with chicken and rice.
 Just scatter some fresh or frozen florets over the rice along with the chicken.